Lupus Awareness Month Facts

 Lupus Awareness Month is observed during May to increase public understanding of this cruel and mysterious disease that ravages different part of the body.
 Spread the word and share these facts on your Facebook and Twitter.

 May 1.
-Lupus is an unpredictable and misunderstood autoimmune disease that ravages different parts of the body.
+Lupus is an unpredictable, chronic autoimmune disease that ravages different parts of the body.

 May 3.
-Ninety percent of the people who develop lupus are women.
-Men also can develop lupus and their disease can affect some organs more severely.
+Ninety percent of the people who develop lupus are women, though men can also develop lupus and their disease can affect some organs more severely.

 May 4.
 Most often, lupus develops between ages 15 and 44.
 However, between 10 and 20 percent of cases develop during childhood and these cases can evolve into serious health complications more rapidly.